juliamrch/animated-bar/README.md

 4. Serve the site with `hugo server`

 Importing shortcodes is tricky, so no documentation is available right now until test had have been performed.

+💡 Add any desired feature using /label ~feature labels.